mvdicesare/CloudKitJournal-1/README.md

 ## Part 1 - Entry & EntryController
 **Entry**

-Create an Entry model class that will hold title, text, and ckRecordID properties for each entry.
+Create an Entry model class that will hold a title, text, and ckRecordID properties for each entry.

 * Add a new `Entry.swift` file and define a new `Entry` class
 * Import `CloudKit`
-* Add properties for , title, body text, timestamp (Date) and ckRecordID of type `CKRecordID` or `CKRecord.ID` as of Swift 4.2
+* Add properties for title, body text, timestamp (Date) and ckRecordID of type `CKRecordID` or `CKRecord.ID` as of Swift 4.2
 * Add a memberwise initializer that takes parameters for each property.
-Give the timestamp property you pass in a defalut parameter value of `Date()`.
+Give the timestamp property you pass in a default parameter value of `Date()`.
 Give the CkRecordID you pass in a default parameter value of `CKRecord.ID(recordName: UUID().uuidString))`.
 * This will allow you to refer back to entry objects CKRecord without an optional CKRecordID
 * Add a failable convenience initializer that takes in only a `CKRecord`
 * Look up the documentation for `CKRecord`.
-Notice it acts as a dictionary.
+Notice it acts like a dictionary.
 * Get the value from your properties keys.
 Typically the value will be the string version of your property names.
-Its a good idea to create a set of constants outside of your class to make sure these keys stay uniform.
+It's a good idea to create a set of constants outside of your class to make sure these keys stay uniform.

 ```swift
 struct EntryConstants{